What are 802.11 Standards?

 802.11ac, while only supporting 5 GHz, offered plenty of ways to boost speeds and performance.
 For example, while 802.11n could support 4 antennas, 802.11ac can support 8.
 With more antennas, you can get more throughput.
 802.11ac also helped drive the standardization of beamforming — a technique that helps better focus a wireless signal, which helps with performance optimization.

-You may notice that 802.11ac is 5 GHz only, which you'd think would hurt backwards compatibility.
-However, since vendors realize the importance of backwards compatibility most 802.11ac routers and wireless access points (WAPs) have 2.4 GHz radios to support 2.4 GHz devices.
+You may notice that 802.11ac is 5 GHz only, which you'd think would hurt backward compatibility.
+However, since vendors realize the importance of backward compatibility, most 802.11ac routers and wireless access points (WAPs) have 2.4 GHz radios to support 2.4 GHz devices.

 802.11ax a.k.a.
 Wi-Fi 6 and 6E: Wi-Fi's Next Big Thing